KxSystems/docs/docs/wp/rt-tick/index.md

   );
 ```

-The RTS’s trade table (named `TradeWithQuote`) maintains `bid`, `bsize`, `ask` and `asize` columns of appropriate type.
+The RTE’s trade table (named `TradeWithQuote`) maintains `bid`, `bsize`, `ask` and `asize` columns of appropriate type.
 For the quote table, we just maintain a keyed table called `LatestQuote`, keyed on `sym` which will maintain the most recent quote per symbol.
 This table will be used when joining prevalent quotes to incoming trades.

 #### Intraday update behavior